-Stefan Kuhlmann is full professor of science, technology and society (STS) at the University of Twente, and he is heading the department of Science, Technology, and Policy Studies (STePS) at the faculty Behavioural, Management, and Social Sciences.
+Stefan Kuhlmann is full professor of science, technology and society (STS) at the University of Twente, Department of Science, Technology, and Policy Studies (STePS) at the faculty Behavioural, Management, and Social Sciences (BMS).
 He is also Academic Director of WTMC, the Dutch Graduate Research School Science, Technology, and Modern Culture, a collaborative doctoral training network of Dutch universities.
 Kuhlmann says: “Technological innovation is a genuinely social process.
 People matter.
 Technologies, knowledge and societies co-evolve.
 Our research and our education aim at better understanding of this co-evolution”.

 His work starts from the assumption that science, technological development and innovation generate sites for articulation, contestation, navigation, negotiation, and change in modern societies.
 Kuhlmann and his colleagues at STePS combine theory, critical analysis and active intervention in real-world spaces for articulation and policy-making.